Limus Jury

-Datuk Limus bin Jury (born 26 July 1961) is a Malaysian politician who has served as the State Assistant Minister of Works of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Ministers Bung Moktar Radin and Shahelmey Yahya since October 2020 as well as Member of the Sabah State Legislative Assembly (MLA) for Kuala Penyu since May 2013.
-He is a member of the Parti Gagasan Rakyat Sabah (GAGASAN), which is a component party of the GRS coalition.
+Limus bin Jury (born 24 July 1961) is a Malaysian politician who has served as State Assistant Minister of Works and Utilities of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Minister Joachim Gunsalam since December 2025 and State Assistant Minister of Works of Sabah under Ministers Bung Moktar Radin and Shahelmey Yahya from October 2020 until November 2025, as well as Member of the Sabah State Legislative Assembly (MLA) for Kuala Penyu since May 2013.
+He is a member of the Parti Gagasan Rakyat Sabah (GAGASAN), a component party of the GRS coalition.